 You would not plan a trip without making a plan, would you?
 After all, you need to know how you will get from your house to your final destination.
 The same is true with blogging.

-Establish work hours for good time management
+Establish work hours

 It’s easy to know when to start and end your day when you work a traditional job.
 But, when you work at home, it is far too easy to get distracted and just work when you have a few minutes here or there.
 That’s not an effective use of your time.

-When you start looking at your blog as a business, it is easier to set hours when you will work on it and when you will not.
+When you start looking at your blog as a business, it is easier to set hours when you will work on it, and when you will not.
 If you have a traditional job, it may mean waking up one hour earlier each day to work or staying up an hour late at night.
 A mom who stays home with her kids may establish work hours to coincide with naptime each day or after the kids are in bed.

 It does not matter when you work, but that you have a set time when you do.
 That way, when the time starts for you to work, you know you have a limited amount of time to get as much done as you can.
 Doing so keeps you more focused and productive.